PratikWayase/system-design-Handbook/README.md

 Queries for user posts are sent directly to the corresponding shard, minimizing latency.
 Outcome: Scalable infrastructure capable of handling millions of concurrent users.

+#### Load Balancing Pattern
+Load balancing is an architectural strategy that distributes incoming traffic or computational workloads across multiple servers or resources.
+It ensures optimal resource utilization, system reliability, and scalability.

 ## System availability in Numbers